sct/overseerr/docs/extending-overseerr/fail2ban.md

 # Protecting Your Server Using Fail2ban

 {% hint style="warning" %}
-If your OS runs `firewalld`, make sure it is running and Overseerr is accessible before continue.
+If your OS runs `firewalld`, make sure it is running and that Overseerr is accessible before continuing.
 {% endhint %}

-### Setting up Fail2ban
+### Configuring Fail2ban

-After installing Fail2ban, the configuration files should be at `/etc/fail2ban`.
-Make a **copy** of `jail.conf` and `fail2ban.conf` to the same directoy, replacing the extension `.conf` with `.local`.
+After installing Fail2ban, the configuration files should be located at `/etc/fail2ban`.
+Make ***copies*** of `jail.conf` and `fail2ban.conf` in the same directoy, replacing the `.conf` extensions with `.local`.

-Edit `jail.local` and under JAILS, paste the configuration below:
+Next, open `jail.local` in a text editor.
+Add the following jail configuration under `JAILS`:

 ```
 [overseerr]